 If you don't have any money in your capital account, you can't draw any money out for personal expenses.
 For example, if you start a new business and you have little income and lots of money that must be paid out, for rent, equipment, and interest on your business loan, there is nothing left to pay you for personal expenses.

 Paying Taxes on a Draw

 Your business tax amount is determined by the net income on the Schedule C you complete each year.
-That Schedule C income is put into your personal 1040 tax return and is taxed along with other sources of income.
+That Schedule C income is included in your personal 1040 tax return and is taxed along with other sources of income.

-- The owner takes a draw each month, and in all draws a total $30,000 for the year.
+- The owner takes a draw each month, and all draws for the year total $30,000.
 This total is not shown on the owner's income tax return.
 But...

 - The business had a net income of $36,000 as calculated on Schedule C.

-- Schedule C net income of $36,000 is included in the owner's personal tax return.
+- This net income of $36,000 is included in the owner's personal tax return.

 Everyone pays Social Security/Medicare taxes on their income.
 In this case, the income is the income of the business, not your draw.
 You must pay self-employment taxes, which are Social Security/Medicare taxes on the net income (profit) from your sole proprietorship business.
 In the example above, you would pay self-employment tax on the $36,000 of net income from the business.